Get a List of Time Tracking Records task.elapseditem.getlist

 integer

-Identifier of the user on behalf of whom the time spent record was made
+Identifier of the user on behalf of whom the time tracking record was made

 CREATED_DATE